baoilleach/qmspeedtest/README.md

 qmspeedtest
 ===========

 Quantum Chemistry speed test.
 Note that it must only use a single CPU.
+And please, no Gaussian results.

 Baoilleach's results
 --------------------